SiliconLabsSoftware/bluetooth_applications/bluetooth_ota_firmware_update_in_user_application/README.md

    - Save the GATT configuration (ctrl-s).

 4. Open the .slcp file.
-Select the SOFTWARE COMPONENTS tab and install the software components:
+Select the **SOFTWARE COMPONENTS tab** and install the software components:

    - [Services] → [IO Stream] → [IO Stream: EUSART] → default instance name: vcom
    - [Application] → [Utility] → [Log]
-      - If using WSTK, navigate to the  **Platform** > **Board** > **Board Control**  software component, open its configurator and **Enable Virtual COM UART**
+   - [Platform] → [UtiBoardlity] → [Board Control] → Turn on **Enable Virtual COM UART** if using WSTK

 5. Copy all attached files in *inc* and *src* folders into the project root folder (overwriting existing files).

 6. Build the project and flash it to your target.

-**NOTE:**
+> [!NOTE]
+>

-- A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC Empty" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.
+> A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC Empty" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.

+---

 ## How It Works ##